WebAssembly/spec/spectec/test-prose/TEST.md

     - instr_u0* is instr*.
     - instrtype_u4 is (t* :: t_1* ->_ x* t* :: t_2*).
     - the instr sequence instr* is valid with the instruction type (t_1* ->_ x* t_2*).
-    - the value type sequence t* is valid.
+    - the result type t* is valid.

 Expr_ok
-- the expression instr* is valid with the value type sequence t* if and only if:
+- the expression instr* is valid with the result type t* if and only if:
   - the instr sequence instr* is valid with the instruction type ([] ->_ [] t*).

 Instr_const